 Operating ratio is way to measure a company's operating efficiency and effectiveness by calculating operating expenses as a percentage of revenue.

-It should be noted that typically, anywhere between 30 to 50 refrigerated carriers participate in Refrigerated Transporter's Annual Gross Revenue Report, the only compilation of revenue figures focusing on refrigerated fleets.
+It should be noted that typically, anywhere between 30 to 50 refrigerated carriers participate in this report, the only compilation of revenue figures focusing on refrigerated fleets.

 In total, about 120 carriers have reported revenues since 1998.
 Of these, about two dozen that reported for 1998 also provided revenue figures for 2007.
 For this year's report, 40 refrigerated fleets reported annual revenues; 32 provided operating ratios.